minxinping0105/archipelago-hotstuff/README.md

 user1@driver: python process.py client hotstuff/deploy/exp2-baseline-azure/data
 ```

-Change the `{server number}` above to 4, 7, 10, 13 and 16 to conduct the experiments on different number of nodes.
-The commands for Archipelago-HotStuff are:
+Change the `{server number}` to 4, 7, 10, 13 and 16 to conduct the experiments on different number of nodes.
+The commands for Archipelago-HotStuff are similar:

 ```shell
 user1@driver: cd ~/hotstuff/hotstuff